- The Washington Times - Friday, November 7, 2025

 Mr. Trump blamed Republican candidates across the country for not touting his administration’s economic success.

 “I was angry last night with the Republicans.
 I said you don’t talk about this stuff.
-Nobody talks about this stuff,” he said Thursday about lowering prices. “[Democrats] talk about affordability.
+Nobody talks about this stuff,” he said Thursday about lower prices. “[Democrats] talk about affordability.
 They don’t have affordability.
 We had the highest inflation in the history of our country under Biden.”

 Advertisement